On weighted Bergman spaces of a domain with Levi-flat boundary: Abstract

 \section{Abstract}

 The aim of this study is to understand to what extent a 1-convex domain with Levi-flat boundary is capable of holomorphic functions with slow growth.
-This paper discusses the case of the space of all the geodesic segments on a hyperbolic compact Riemann surface, which is a typical example of such a domain in the sense that its realization as a holomorphic disk bundle has the best possible Diederich--Fornaess index $1/2$.
-Our main finding is an integral formula that produces holomorphic functions on the domain from holomorphic differentials on the base Riemann surface via optimal $L^2$-jet extension, and, in particular, it is shown that the weighted Bergman spaces of the domain is infinite dimensional for all the order greater than $-1$ beyond $-1/2$, the limiting order until which known $L^2$-estimates for the $\opa$-equation work.
-Some applications are also given thanks to the generalized hypergeometric function $_3F_2$ expressing the norm of the optimal $L^2$-jet extension: a proof for the Liouvilleness which does not appeal to the ergodicity of the Levi foliation, and a Forelli--Rudin construction for the disk bundle over the Riemann surface.
+This paper discusses a typical example of such domain, the space of all the geodesic segments on a hyperbolic compact Riemann surface.
+Our main finding is an integral formula that produces holomorphic functions on the domain from holomorphic differentials on the Riemann surface.
+This construction can be seen as a non-trivial example of $L^2$ jet extension of holomorphic functions with optimal constant.
+As its corollary, it is shown that the weighted Bergman spaces of the domain is infinite dimensional for any weight order greater than $-1$ in spite of the fact that the domain does not admit any non-constant bounded holomorphic functions.